Andy Karl

 Andy Karl (born August 27, 1974 as Andrew Karl Cesewski) is an American actor and singer.
-He is best known for performing in musical theatre specifically musicals adapted from successful movies.
-He has received several accolades including a Laurence Olivier Award and a Drama Desk Award as well as nominations for three Tony Awards.
+He is best known for performing in musical theatre.
+He has received several accolades, including a Laurence Olivier Award and a Drama Desk Award as well as nominations for three Tony Awards.
 He is also known for playing Sgt.
 Mike Dodds on Law & Order: Special Victims Unit from 2015 to 2016.

 Karl made his Broadway debut as a replacement in the musical Saturday Night Fever (1999).
 He went on to receive three Tony Award nominations for his roles in Rocky (2014), On the Twentieth Century (2015), and Groundhog Day (2017), the latter of which earned him the Olivier Award for his performance in the original London production.
-Karl originated the roles of Kyle in Legally Blonde (2007–2008), Joe in 9 to 5 (2009), Neville Landless / Mr. Victor Grinstead in The Mystery of Edwin Drood (2012–2013), and Edward Lewis in Pretty Woman: The Musical (2018–2019).
+Karl originated the roles of Kyle in Legally Blonde (2007–2008), Joe in 9 to 5 (2009), Neville Landless / Mr. Victor Grinstead in the revival of The Mystery of Edwin Drood (2012–2013), and Edward Lewis in Pretty Woman: The Musical (2018–2019).
 Karl also was a replacement actor in the Broadway productions of Wicked (2010–2011), Jersey Boys (2011–2013), Into the Woods (2022), and Moulin Rouge!
 (2025).

 Early life

 Karl was born on August 28, 1974 in Baltimore, Maryland, to Walter Cesewski and Susan Weisman.
 He attended Towson High School, where he was on the football team and performed in theater.
 In high school, he played Jud Fry in Oklahoma! and General Bullmoose in Li'l Abner.
 At age 16 he performed as the title role in Aladdin at the White Marsh Dinner Theatre.
 After high school, he attended Towson University, where he studied voice and music.
-Karl originally planned on becoming a voice teacher until the director of a show he was in at college told him he had what it took to be a professional actor.
+Karl originally planned on becoming a voice teacher, until the director of a show he was in at college told him he had what it took to be a professional actor.
 Karl continued to perform in shows while in college.

 He changed his name to Karl to honor his late great-grandfather, Andrew Karl, a Baltimore fireman.
 In Winter 1993–1994, he played the 9-foot dragon in the children's musical The Reluctant Dragon at Toby's Dinner Theatre in Columbia, Maryland.